-When you master not just acquiring new customers, but retaining your existing ones, it sets a solid foundation for your entire organization.
+When you master acquiring new customers and retaining your existing ones, it sets a solid foundation for your entire organization.

-Why does customer service play an important role in customer retention?
+Why does customer service play an essential role in customer retention?

 Customers are ready to repurchase from a business that offers impeccable customer service.
 According to a study, 52% of consumers say they have made an additional purchase from a company after just one positive customer service experience.

-Therefore, it is clear that customer retention carves the clearest path to business longevity and success.
+Therefore, it is clear that customer retention carves the most straightforward path to business longevity and success.

 According to a report by Gallup, companies that have happier employees show 147% higher earnings per share than their competitors.